quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

-An improperly configured or malicious sender could cause standards-compliant receivers to acknowledge more frequently than their available resources permit, thus causing a Denial Of Service (DOS) attack.
+An improperly configured or malicious sender could cause standards-compliant receivers to acknowledge more frequently than their available resources permit, thus causing a denial-of-service (DoS) attack.
 However, a sender has control of many aspects of the receiver behaviour and therefore, for a well-configured sender, this introduces no additional threat.

 # IANA Considerations {#iana}